-The Undergraduate Program in Sustainable Development is currently accepting applications for fall semester 2017 teaching assistant positions.
-Applicants must be current full-time Columbia University students enrolled in a degree granting program.
-Applications will only be accepted by graduate students and undergraduate juniors or seniors.
+The Undergraduate Program in Sustainable Development is currently accepting applications for Fall 2017 teaching assistant positions.

 Agustina Besada (SUMA 2015) is the Executive Director of Sure We Can, a nonprofit recycling facility, community center and grassroots sustainability testbed wrapped into one.